top of page

 The Alexander Construction Company built over 2,500 homes in Palm Springs, shaping it into a modernist haven.
 Many homes in Twin Palms and Vista Las Palmas still feature William Krisel’s original designs, including clerestory windows for natural light and privacy, low-pitched roofs and breezeblock walls for shade and airflow, and outdoor atriums with pool-centric backyards, embodying the desert’s relaxed, indoor-outdoor lifestyle.

-Indian Canyons & Deepwell Estates
+Indian Canyons and Deepwell Estates

 Indian Canyons and Deepwell Estates stand as two of Palm Springs' most coveted mid-century modern neighborhoods, where architectural innovation meets desert serenity.
-Defined by steel-framed homes from Donald Wexler and minimalist retreats by Albert Frey, these areas showcase the essence of modernist design—clean lines, open floor plans, and seamless indoor-outdoor living.
+Defined by steel-framed homes from Donald Wexler and minimalist retreats by Albert Frey, these areas showcase the essence of modernist design with clean lines, open floor plans, and seamless indoor-outdoor living.
 The use of glass, steel, and natural materials reflects a deep understanding of the desert landscape, allowing homes to blend harmoniously with their surroundings while maximizing views of the San Jacinto Mountains.

 Beyond their architectural pedigree, these neighborhoods hold a rich cultural history, serving as a retreat for Hollywood’s elite.
 Stars seeking a break from the spotlight found solace in custom-built residences that balanced luxury with privacy.
 The area's distinct aesthetic, from bold butterfly roofs to Frey’s understated desert modernism, made it a haven for those drawn to sleek yet functional design.